 Facts About Raising Chickens

-Scientifically known as Gallus domesticus, the chicken is said to be first tamed in China around 6000 BC.
+Scientifically known as Gallus domesticus, the chicken is said to have been first tamed in China around 6000 BC.
 Four thousand years later, flocks of them moved to India, eventually spreading to other parts of the world.

 One type of chicken subject to Chinese-origin debate is the Chinese Silkie chicken, which are popular for their dark meat.
 It is unknown whether or not they originated from China, where they are called “wu go ji”.

 This structure puts one bird dominant over another.
-This can be easily observed while feeding – dominant birds will be intimidating, pecking at submissive ones, stealing their food or chasing them away.
+This can be easily observed while feeding.
+Choosing friendly breeds will help ensure a harmonious flock.
+Dominant birds will be intimidating, pecking at submissive ones, stealing their food or chasing them away.

 Though it may sound weird, chickens are also touted to be the closest living relative of the Tyrannosaurus rex – arguably the most popular dinosaur thanks to popular culture.
 The link lies in the oldest proteins ever found, contained in the remains of an adolescent female T. Rex which lived 68 million years from the past.

 The fossil, a T. Rex’s leg bone, is unearthed in 2003 by Jack Horner of the Museum of the Rockies.
 It was found at the Hell Creek Formation, an area that spans Montana, North Dakota, South Dakota and Wyoming.